 Francesca Haig, The Forever Ship (Fire Sermon #3), Harper Voyager, 9 Feb 2018, 448pp., $19.99 (pbk), ISBN: 9780007563166

-To complete a trilogy of fantasy novels, the challenge is to do justice to the turns and twists the story has already taken, and to bring the reader to a satisfyingly unpredictable place of closure and release.
+To complete a trilogy of fantasy novels, The Forever Ship, the challenge is to do justice to the turns and twists the story has already taken, and to bring the reader to a satisfyingly unpredictable place of closure and release.
 Francesca Haig’s final, hefty volume to her Fire Sermon trilogy brings her story home with excitement, jolts and a deeply thoughtful treatment of human love.

 In this third book, Cass, Piper and Zoe have made contact with Elsewhere, and they have met an envoy from there, a woman who does not have a twin, a woman whose death will not mean the death of her twin: Paloma.
 Aurealis Award winner, Francesca Haig, challenges and charms her readers while keeping the narrative as thrilling as ever.